awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 To ensure that the project is meeting our requirements, we conducted two types of tests.
 Acceptance testing allowed us to ensure that requirements related to the front-end of the e-store were working as expected, while Unit Testing allowed us to test the system itself and make sure it is handling everything correctly on the back-end.

 ### Acceptance Testing
-- 11 of stories that we finished pass all of their testing criteria
+- 30 of stories that we finished pass all of their testing criteria
-- 0 of the stories partially pass acceptance criteria
+- 2 of the stories partially pass acceptance criteria
-- 12 of the stories have yet to be tested
+- 6 of the stories have yet to be tested

-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._
+Most of the stories are currently passing their acceptance criteria tests.
+The issues found in the stories that are currently partially passing or failing came about when we noticed thta they work or do not work in specific scenarios.
+For example, the buyer product list's rented status does not currently update until the page is left and and returned to.
+These issues do not concern us as we are confident that we will be able to get these stories to a passing status in little time.
+The stories that have not been tested are the stories related to customer reviews, as they have not been implemented yet.

 ### Unit Testing and Code Coverage
 The way that we have handled unit testing is by creating a doc of all tests that need to be written and allowing team members to evenly split the work among themselves.
 We have 100% coverage in the model tier and 97% coverage total.
 Our goal for overall coverage is 90% minimum but we like to strive for higher if we have time, we chose this number because it results in a balance of having enough testing without wasting time working on tests when more important parts of the project need to be done.
 Our lowest current element is estoreapi with a current coverage of 88%, the coverage is only this low because main is not currently tested.